42wordtest/froke/README.md

 # froke

-`froke` is one app split into two independent projects in one fresh repo:

 ```text
 my-app/
   frontend/  Expo React Native app with a custom development client
   backend/   FastAPI API backed by MongoDB
 ```

-There is no Nx, Turborepo, or workspace setup.
-Run each side from its own folder.

 ## What To Install